 Ever wondered about a paint that could possibly produce clean energy?
-Recently, a team of researchers from RMIT Australia cracked the shell with their invention of a solar paint.
+Recently, a team of researchers from RMIT Australia cracked the shell with their invention of solar paint.
 Knocking the socks off, the innovative paint draws moisture from the air and splits it into oxygen and hydrogen.
 As a result, the hydrogen produced can be captured as a clean fuel source.

 Solar Paint: In-depth

-The researchers detected that if titanium oxide particles which are already present in wall paints if added with molybdenum-sulfide will lead to sunlight-absorbing paint that produces hydrogen fuel from solar energy and moist air.
+The researchers detected that titanium oxide particles which are already present in wall paints if added with molybdenum-sulfide will lead to sunlight-absorbing paint that produces hydrogen fuel from solar energy and moist air.

 On the grounds of success

-The technology designed turns out to be a breakthrough as the hydrogen created by solar paint does not require a supply of clean water instead it catches water vapour from air.
+The technology designed turns out to be a breakthrough as the hydrogen created by solar paint does not require a supply of clean water instead it catches water vapour from the air.
 It avoids the use of liquid water completely.

 Availability in the market

-Kourosh Kalantar-zadeh, a professor at RMIT, says “this system can also be used in very dry but hot climates near oceans.
+Kourosh Kalantar-Zadeh, a professor at RMIT, says “This system can also be used in very dry but hot climates near oceans.
 The sea water is evaporated by the hot sunlight and the vapour can then be absorbed to produce fuel.”